wizpizz/OnePlusPlusLauncher/README.md

 ## To-Do

-*   Rewrite the Configuration UI using Jetpack Compose instead of the current Android Views/XML implementation.
+*   Rewrite the module UI using Jetpack Compose instead of the current Android Views/XML implementation.
+*   A decent app icon

 ## Troubleshooting / Known Issues